 Finding articles for previous versions

-Documentation for older versions of PowerShell has been archived in our Previous Versions site.
+Documentation for older versions of PowerShell is archived in our Previous Versions site.
 You can choose Previous Versions from the version selector.

 This site contains documentation for the following topics:

 - PowerShell 4.0

 - PowerShell 5.0